 |Macaw admin fee|

 Our bird listings are here.
 Look for a bird which suits your circumstances, e.g. gender preferences, working hours, children, pets.
 If you can’t see a bird you like, contact us anyway and we can keep an eye out as birds come in for one which is suitable.

 Any member, including safehouses, foster homes, area coordinators, area managers and directors, can apply for any bird on the rehoming list.
 The application should be submitted via the Foster application form or via their Area Coordinator if you don’t have the internet.
 If applying via your ACO please clearly state which bird you are applying for and give a short description of your circumstances and why you are applying for the bird, along with your current telephone number, home address and email address if you have one.

 What happens then?

 Each member who has applied for a bird will be contacted by telephone by a Rehoming Officer to discuss their application.
+If a bird has just been put on the rehoming list, applicants will be need to be patient as we leave a birds applications a month to allow enough suitable applicants to apply, applicants will be contacted after this.
 All applications will be assessed equally and fairly.
 Unsuccessful applicants will be informed by telephone or via email only after the bird has been successfully placed.

 This can be a lengthy process if the bird has a lot of applicants.
 Each telephone interview takes 45 minutes to an hour.
 Once all the phone interviews have been completed, the rehoming committee will then decide which applicant is most suited to the individual bird’s needs.
 This person must then pass a home check before the bird is placed with them.